 We have twice faced Blackburn Rovers on this day in history, without losing.

-1910 - We drew 1-1 at Ewood Park in a top-flight meeting with James Stewart netting.
+1910 - We drew 1-1 at Ewood Park in a top-flight meeting with Jimmy Stewart netting.

 1955 - Billy Liddell and John Evans both nabbed braces as we beat them 4-1 at Anfield in a Second Division encounter, with one of Liddell’s goals coming when he converted the rebound after his penalty was saved.